ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

   --change-batch file://update-zone.json
 ```

-We are using AWS CLI to manage our zones in this post but you are probably better off using tools like [Terraform]() or [CloudFormation]() to manage your zones.
+We are using the AWS CLI to manage our zones in this post but you are probably better off using tools like [Terraform](https://www.terraform.io/) or [CloudFormation](https://aws.amazon.com/cloudformation/) to manage your zones.
 You can also use the AWS management console if you must.

 ## IAM Permissions

 ExternalDNS will require the necessary IAM permissions to view and manage your hosted zone.
 There are a few ways you can grant these permissions depending on how you build and manage your Kubernetes installation on AWS.
-If you are using [Kops](https://github.com/kubernetes/kops), you can add [additional IAM policies to your nodes](https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md#adding-additional-policies).
+If you are using Kops, you can add [additional IAM policies to your nodes](https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md#adding-additional-policies).
 If you require finer grained control, take a look at [kube2iam](https://github.com/jtblin/kube2iam).
 This is the policy I am using for ExternalDNS on my cluster:

 ```json
 [